dmccreary/dmccreary/docs/recommendations.md

 At Integrity Solutions, Dan was a visionary, building the company from the group of 7 co-founders to over 70 people.

+#### Steve Kenny

+* August 16, 2008
+* Pete reported directly to Dan

+Dan was the guiding force behind what retrospectively was a technically totally unique and trend-setting consultancy.
+His infectious deep belief in the merit of Object-Orientation as the basis for providing main-stream, mission-critical business solutions better and faster than any other organization around at the time was key in helping us establish a real foot-hold in the Twin Cities.
+He combined solid technical roots with a real ability to communicate and persuade.
+Many of today's common-place technologies, development practices, and team organizational methodologies were a natural part of his future-looking, Innovative, and home-brewed skill set.

 #### Janice Bethke